getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 For additional guidance, you can refer to the implementation of ``ExpectationValueGreaterThan`` and ``ExpectationValueLessThan`` in ``column_expectation_factory.py``.
-These examples demonstrate how to initialise the ``DataframeColumnExpectation`` class with the right parameters and define filtering logic for different dataframes.
+These examples demonstrate how to initialise the ``DataFrameColumnExpectation`` class with the right parameters and define filtering logic for different dataframes.
 The ``@register_expectation`` decorator is needed to add your expectation to the library. ``@requires_params`` decorator is a utility that helps you validate the input parameters.